 Technology advances offer numerous opportunities for the future of workforce development.
 Even now, employees who used to do repetitive assembly or inspection tasks taken on by robots are advancing their careers into higher-level positions that require problem-solving skills.

 Meanwhile, manufacturers still need a large number of skilled workers to fill job openings.
 According to a recent study from Deloitte and The Manufacturing Institute, skilled production, digital talent, and operational management positions may be three times as difficult to fill in the next three years, with 2.4 million positions in manufacturing going unfilled between 2018 and 2028.

 Manufacturing engineers, also referred to as plant engineers or process engineers, will be in high demand in 2019 to perform cost benefit-analyses, solve production issues, and operate CAD software to design and produce products and systems.
 Digital twin engineers, who manage communication networks between the physical and digital worlds throughout the manufacturing value chain, are also expected to be in high demand, according to the Deloitte and The Manufacturing Institute study.

-To help source talent and fill these new high-level positions, the MEP National Network offers some and can provide resource connections, industry partnerships, career pathways, and other guidance for attracting existing and emerging talent.
+To help source talent and fill these new high-level positions, the MEP National Network offers some well-researched workforce development solutions and can provide resource connections, industry partnerships, career pathways, and other guidance for attracting existing and emerging talent.

 While 2019 promises to be an interesting year in manufacturing, all of the topics above represent facets of the larger dynamics that will shape manufacturing in the decades to come.
 The fact is, we’re in the midst of an industrial revolution that is changing how products are designed, fabricated, used, and serviced.
 The implications are especially exciting for smaller manufacturers, as the ingredients for increased productivity and profitability have never been more accessible.
 If your company is ready to seize the opportunity, the future is now.